Shruti-Amrutkar/Basic-Banking-System/README.md

 2)Transaction table records all transfers happened along with their time.

-Flow of the Website: Home Page > Money Remittance > Select and View one User > Send Money > Select reciever > View all Users > View Transaction History.
+Flow of the Website: Home Page > Money Remittance > Select and View one User > Send Money > Select receiver > View all Users > View Transaction History.